pyscript/docs/docs/user-guide/filesystem.md

 As you know, the filesystem is where you store files.
 For Python to work there needs to be a filesystem in which Python packages, modules and data for your apps can be found.
-When you `import` a library, or when you `open` a file, it is on the filesystem that Python looks.
+When you `import` a library, or when you `open` a file, it is on the in-browser virtual filesystem that Python looks.

 However, things are not as they may seem.